-The Ex PTP Provider shall give careful consideration to procedures to be used to handle outliers.
-The influence of outliers on summary statistics shall be minimized by the use of robust statistical methods or appropriate tests to detect statistical outliers in accordance to ISO 13528.
+The IECEx PTS Provider shall limit the influence of outliers on summary statistics by the use of robust statistical methods or appropriate tests to detect statistical outliers in accordance to ISO 13528.

-Individual ExTLs are notified regarding PTP outliers, when applicable
+Individual IECEx test laboratories may be informed of outliers, e.g. if there are obvious errors in data transmission (number shifts, etc.) or other inadvertent errors.

 Appeal by the laboratory

-An ExTL whose test results are identified as an outlier has the right to appeal.
+An IECEx test laboratory that disagrees with the performance evaluation has the right to appeal.

-Appeals shall be made in writing to the IECEx Secretariat, with a copy to the Ex PTP Provider, within two months from the report issue date, and shall clearly indicate the basis for the appeal.
+Appeals shall be made in writing to the IECEx Secretariat, with a copy to the IECEx PTS Provider, within two months from the report issue date, and shall clearly indicate the basis for the appeal.
 This allowance of two months for the preparation of an appeal does not extend the three month period allowed for completion of corrective actions.

 For appeals that require technical input ExTAG WG10 may be consulted.
-However, the identity of the ExTL shall remain confidential for the duration of such consultation.
-ExTAG WG10 shall respond within 15 working days upon receipt of the request..
+However, the identity of the IECEx test laboratory shall remain confidential for the duration of such consultation.
+ExTAG WG10 shall respond within 15 working days upon receipt of the request.

 Completion of corrective actions

-All “unsatisfactory results” and non-compliances, whether due to technical, typographical or other errors, shall be subject to appropriate investigated by the ExTL followed by remedial and and preventive actions.
-All reported actions shall be recorded in a follow-up register by the Ex PTP Provider.

-The Ex PTP Provider may request clarification of information provided by participants to assist in determining whether a non-compliance exists.
-Such clarifications shall also be recorded using the follow-up register.
+All warning/action signals reported shall be investigated by the IECEx test laboratory as part of their planning of corrective and preventive actions.

-Participants carrying out corrective actions shall follow the procedures outlined in ISO/IEC 17025:2005; 4.11 and 4.12
+Participants carrying out corrective actions shall follow the procedures outlined in ISO/IEC 17025:2017; 8.6 and 8.7 and the results should be documented in their internal document management system.

-Completed corrective action reports shall be sent to the IECEx Secretariat (with a copy to the Ex PTP Provider) for inclusion and update of status of actions in the follow-up register.
+Completed corrective action reports shall be sent to the IECEx Secretariat (with a copy to the IECEx PTS Provider) for inclusion and update of status of actions in the follow-up register.

 Copies of completed corrective action forms shall be held by the laboratory for review during the next on-site assessment.

-The IECEx Secretariat is responsible for monitoring the corrective action status but is not responsible for the technical validity of the actions undertaken.
-However, any actions deemed to be inappropriate will be forwarded to the relevant technical panel for review.
-Feedback shall be provided to the participants when available.
+The IECEx Secretariat is responsible for monitoring the corrective action status and shall perform this through the surveillance assessment program but is not responsible for the technical validity of the actions undertaken.

-ExTLs and applicant ExTL requiring more time shall make a request in writing to the IECEx Secretariat with a copy to the Ex PTP Provider, who will log this information in the follow-up register.
-If agreed, extensions of time shall be confirmed by the Ex PTP Provider.
+IECEx test laboratories requiring more time to prepare corrective action plans, shall make a request in writing to the IECEx Secretariat with a copy to the IECEx PTS Provider.

-ExTLs and applicant ExTLs failing to overcome the outlier with effective proposed corrective action within three months will be notified by the IECEx Secretariat. with a formal General Non-Conformity Report.
+IECEx test laboratories failing to complete the proposed corrective action within three months will be notified by the IECEx Secretariat.

-The IECEx Secretariat shall subsequently follow-up on corrective actions in accordance with the IECEx procedures.
+The IECEx Secretariat shall subsequently follow-up on corrective actions in accordance with the IECEx procedures for planning the assessment of IECEx test laboratories – OD 003-2.

-Workshops and “Best practice papers” or decision heets at the end of each Ex PT program
+Workshops and “Best practice papers”/Decision Sheets (DS)

-The Ex PT Program Provider shall offer workshops in order to promote assure experience exchange among ExTLs.
-These workshops shall provide scientific background of the objective of a program, daily practice presented by volunteering ExTLs and practical training to be offered in a laboratory.
-After the workshops, “Best practice papers” and decision sheets may be drafted by the Ex PTP Provider and published at the end of each program.
+The IECEx PTS Provider shall offer workshops in order to promote experience exchange among IECEx test laboratories .
+These workshops shall provide scientific background of the objective of a program, daily practice presented by volunteering IECEx test laboratories and practical training to be offered in a laboratory.
+After the workshops, “Best practice papers” and Decision Sheets may be drafted by the IECEx PTS Provider and published at the end of each program.
 All participants shall have access to the “Best practice papers”.
 Laboratories considering becoming applicants may be provided with the papers for which a fee may be charged.